Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-If you're living with heart failure, you know that physical activity may leave you feeling fatigued or short of breath.
+If you're living with heart failure, you know that physical activity may leave you feeling very tired or short of breath.
 If exercise makes you feel winded, you might wonder — is it safe to have sex?

-The American Heart Association also says that sex rarely causes heart attacks, but it's a good idea to skip sex until your doctor says your heart condition is stable.
-For example, you're considered to have a high risk of complications during sexual activity if you have New York Heart Association Class IV heart failure or if you had heart surgery within the last one to two weeks.
+The American Heart Association also says that sex rarely causes heart attacks.
+But it's a good idea to skip sex until your care provider says your heart condition is stable.
+For example, you're considered to have a high risk of complications during sex if you have New York Heart Association Class IV heart failure or if you had heart surgery within the last 1 to 2 weeks.

 While sexual intercourse may not be safe for your class and type of heart failure, kissing and touching are still OK.
-It's important to take all your medications as directed, and don't skip meds for fear of sexual side effects.
-Also, don't try over-the-counter herbs or supplements to boost your sex drive.
+It's important to take all your medications as directed.
+Don't skip meds for fear of sexual side effects.
+Don't try herbs or supplements to boost your sex drive.

-If you have any sexual difficulties, don't be shy about talking to your doctor.
-The American Heart Association and the European Society of Cardiology recommend that everyone with the disease be screened for sexual problems and offered counseling as part of their rehabilitation.
+If you have any sexual difficulties, don't be shy about talking to your health care provider.
+The American Heart Association and the European Society of Cardiology recommend that everyone with heart disease be screened for sexual problems and offered counseling as part of their rehabilitation.
 Sexual counseling with your partner can help answer questions, build intimacy and provide useful tips on how to safely resume sex.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.

 A generous benefactor has pledged $1 million and challenged us to raise an additional $250,000.
 Help us reach our goal!